saint2706/Pro-g-rammingChallenges4/challenges/Algorithmic/Digits of Pi/README.md

   ```bash
   python pi_visualizer.py --algorithm chudnovsky --iterations 8 --headless --json-summary chudnovsky.json
   ```
-- The visualizer reuses `generate_chudnovsky_convergence` so you can also access the structured steps directly:
+- The visualizer reuses `generate_chudnovsky_convergence` so you can also access the structured steps directly (or use the Haskell CLI for pure terminal output):
   ```python
   >>> from DigitPi import generate_chudnovsky_convergence
   >>> steps = list(generate_chudnovsky_convergence(5))